energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 Often, the conditions depend on technicalities, thus technical interpretation and a legal-technical collaboration is important here.
 Specialized FOSS lawyers are used to this.

 - A classic example is the term "derived work" - when is a work by one author a derivation of the work of another author upon combination of the two?
 Often this was argued on grounds of linking, compilation and different ways of combination into one or multiple binaries from the source code.
+(See DAP footnotes 20 and 9, )

 There are some books on this for German and English interpretations for common scenarios, I know of none for the Danish system.
 The legal analysis document provides a hint to two books for Denmark.